matthewlisp/LOFFER/_posts/2019-09-16-set-up-clojure-api.md

 ---
 layout: post
-title: How to set-up a simple API with Clojure
+title: How to build APIs with Clojure
 date: 2019-09-16
 Author: MatthewLisp
 tags: [learn]
 comments: true
 toc: true
 pinned: false
+excerpt: Learn what you need and how to start developing your own API in clojure using this guide.
 ---
 ## Introduction
 **What this guide will cover?**<br/>